Portrait of Robert Orme

 Joshua Reynolds, Robert Orme, 1756.
 Oil on canvas.
 National Gallery, London.

 Portrait of Robert Orme is a portrait of British Army officer Robert Orme, painted in 1756 by the British painter Joshua Reynolds, the year after Orme returned from North America.

-The artist shows him in the uniform of the Coldstream Guards, standing by his horse in a darkened corner of a forest.
+The artist shows him in the uniform of the Coldstream Regiment of Foot Guards, standing by his horse in a darkened corner of a forest.
 Behind is a stormy sky and visible through the trees are the red jackets of the British, referring to Orme's part in the British defeat at Monongahela.
 According to the National Gallery, the composition of the painting was based on a sketch of Saint Francis embracing a Sick Man completed by Jacopo Ligozzi in 1752.